Dhadhazi/TypesScript_ZTM/README.md

-# TypesScript Complete Developer Guid
+# TypeScript: The Complete Developer's Guide

 This is the code that I worte along with the course.
 This is only for future refernce, have some very clever TS solutions.